 The heart pounding on Heartbreak Hill comes from the heavy dose of elevation on this short trail, which climbs 600 feet in a little over a mile.
 The trail is steep from the start, but does taper out before a rapid rise to Heartbreak Ridge, just below a summit crest.
 The hike is easy-to-reach, setting out from Agoura Road near the Liberty Canyon Exit of the 101 Freeway.
 The top of the hike is panoramic, with great perspectives of Ladyface Peak, other members of the Santa Monica Mountains, and the Simi Hills to the north.
 This out and back hike on Heartbreak Hill Trail is 2.1 miles round trip.

-Heartbreak Hill Trail begins from a fairly large trailhead parking area on the south side of Agoura Road, about a quarter mile west of Liberty Canyon Road.
+Heartbreak Hill Trail (also known as Liberty Ridge Trail) begins from a fairly large trailhead parking area on the south side of Agoura Road, about a quarter mile west of Liberty Canyon Road.
 A sign beside the trailhead notes that this is the proposed future site of a wildlife bridge that would span across the 101 Freeway to improve the habitat for mountain lions (and reduce inbreeding), while lowering traffic accidents on the 101 Freeway caused by animals.

 Begin up the trail, which curves to the right across a field past planted trees.
 Without wasting any time, Heartbreak Hill Trail tilts uphill.
 Ascend a steep, rutted single track that is lined by sagebrush.
 The views are behind you as you climb, so look over your shoulder across Liberty Canyon and east up the 101 Freeway.
 The green ridges of the Santa Monica Mountains rise to the south and east, including Calabasas Peak and Saddle Peak.